Dog Breeding Guide.

 Many are caesarians just waiting to happen!
 Here I’m talking the squashed face, heavy shoulders breeds like Pugs, Dogue de Bordeaux, Bulldogs… you get the picture.
 Caesarian births are the norm for breeding a dog of these types, and will turn your dog breeding aspirations into a very expensive exercise.

-Many breeds have built-in health problems that make them miserable and expensive pets.
+And a surprising number of breeds have built-in health problems that can make them miserable and expensive pets.

 Your Enthusiasm About Your Breed

 Once you’ve settled on a breed, you should become its greatest advocate!
 As a breeder, people will expect you to know lots about it and you’ll need to know lots yourself in order to be a competent breeder.